 The SEO tactics that were used to get their business on the first page of Google were a lot like taking Ice.
 It gave them a quick high then proceeded to trash everything they held dear.

-Little tweaks to your copy are normal.
+Tiny tweaks to your copy are common.
 Directing every stitch and then unpicking them and restitching it your way is probably not going to deliver the result you want.
 Little edits are fine, but constantly changing everything might not get you the results you want.